 How did you find your contractor?
 What suggestions do you have in finding a contractor?

 My best suggestion is to read reviews and use apps like NextDoor and Angie’s List to find reliable contractors.
-Speaking to someone in the community who has actually used the person is the best way to find someone reliable…unfortunately, it is fairly common to hear of contractors taking your money and run or just stop mid-way through a renovation without finishing the work.
+Speaking to someone in Westchester County who has actually used the person is the best way to find someone reliable…unfortunately, it is fairly common to hear of contractors taking your money and run or just stop mid-way through a renovation without finishing the work.

-I won’t sugar coat it and say it went smoothly, it was a lot of stress!
-We did the majority of the renovation ourselves…those home shows make it look a lot easier than it actually is….and it seems like every time we turned around there was another unexpected expense or delay.
+I won’t sugar coat it and say my Scarsdale home renovation went smoothly, it was a lot of stress!
+We did the majority of the renovation ourselves…those home renovation shows make it look a lot easier than it actually is….and it seems like every time we turned around there was another unexpected expense or delay.

-And to make it worse, we were under a time crunch because we had to move out of our apartment when our lease was up.
+And to make it worse, we were under a time crunch because we had to move out of our NYC apartment when our lease was up.
 My advice would be to have patience going into the process and also not to be afraid to call any vendors/contractors over and over again if you aren’t getting a response.

-Did you use a designer?
+Did you use a designer for your home renovation?